Signing up and posting your role as an employer

 How much should I offer to pay an applicant?

-Please refer to the National Living and Minimum Wage rates [Hyperlink].
+Please refer to the UK National Living and Minimum Wage rates.
 The amount you offer to pay should take into account the level of experience you expect the applicants to have.

 While it is legal to pay the UK National Living / Minimum Wage, we strongly recommend employers based in London to consider paying the London Living Wage.
 You could also try looking at similar jobs on Creative Opportunities to work out a realistic salary.